TimMangan/App-Info/docs/Windows/7-Zip/Package-MSIX.md

-# Packaging for MSIX
+# Packaging 7-Zip for MSIX

 The app is easily packaged in MSIX and requires little special treatment:

 * The shortcut to the .chm file may be ignored by some packaging tools.
-This is usually OK, but the Psf PsfLauncher may be used to make this available.
+This is usually OK, but the PSF PsfLauncher may be used to make this available.

 Testing on Windows 10 indicates `High Confidence` support of the app.
 * Some of the Shell Extensions are not available.